Conservation of Quantum Correlations in Multimode Systems with $U(1)$ Symmetry

-We consider first the case of a Lindblad that is linear in the basis of the field operators $F^{\dagger}_{i}= c^{\dagger}$.
-In this case, the non-unitary terms in Eqs.\eqref{eqop1},\eqref{eqop2} are equal to $\gamma N$ and $\gamma mJ$, with $\gamma=\sum_i \gamma_i$.
-Hence, for the correlation function to be conserved, the unitary part needs to be zero, i.e. $[H,N]=0$ and $[H,J]=0$.
-The normally ordered operator $J$ can be written as a power expansion in the total number operator, $J=\sum_{k}^{m}d_{k}N^{k}$, where $d_{k}$ are numerical coefficient related to the order of the expansion \cite{VARGAS}.
+which means that the Hamiltonian must commute with both $N$ and $J$.
+Now, the normally ordered operator $J$ can be written as a power expansion in the total number operator, $J=\sum_{k}^{m}d_{k}N^{k}$, where $d_{k}$ are numerical coefficient related to the order of the expansion \cite{VARGAS}.
 The condition $[H,J]=0$ is thus satisfied provided $[H,N]=0$, so this is our only requirement.
 The condition $[H,N]=0$ is equivalent to invariance under the gauge transformation

 which corresponds to a global $U(1)$ symmetry of the Hamiltonian $H$.